GenericMappingTools/gmtserver-admin/README.md

-GMT Core developers can add, modify or remove cache files from their working copy of the gmtserver-admin repo, and after merging the gmt server will automatically update its working copy via the crontab script, and if there are changes the key `gmt_hash_server.txt` and `gmt_data_server.txt` files will be rebuilt as needed.
+GMT Core developers can add, modify or remove cache files from their working copy of the gmtserver-admin repo, and after merging the gmt server will automatically update its working copy via the crontab script that runs every hour, and if there are changes the `gmt_hash_server.txt` file will be rebuilt as needed.

 ## Global grids

-For now, the earth_relief_xxy.grd files are maintained and updated manually.
+For now, all Earth and planetary grids are maintained and updated manually.
-Changes to these need to be followed by a manual run of `srv_update_sha256.sh`.
-The production of global grids are based on recipes in the recipes folder.
+The production of global grids are based on recipes in the recipes folder and can be activated via the Makefile.
+For new data, design a new recipe.
+Assuming recipe bugs are worked out, convert the single high-resolution grid or image to our tiled system via `scripts/srv_downsampler.sh neptune_relief`.
+Once successful, tile the downsampled grids via `scripts/srv_tiler.sh neptune_relief`.
-These recipes are given to script `srv_downsampler.sh` which produces a new set of grids in the staging directory.
-If these are satisfactory they can be moved to the top data directory.
+If these are satisfactory they can be moved to the candidate server.
+E.g., `make place-neptune-relief`.
+If after testing we wish to release this data, run `make server-release`.

 ## Crontab